sophcon/wutzdoin-modesto/_sections/home-02-misc.md

 url-css: "text-white"
 css: bg-accent
 ---
-Hey UC Merced students!
+Hey MJC students!
 Looking for books/roommate/place-to-rent?
-College kid or not, find and post your hidden gems on Wutzdoin.
+College kid or not, find and post your hidden gems on Modesto Reboot.